resource/Front-End-Standards/Stylesheets/CSS.md

 # CSS Style Guide
-The "Resource Way" for writing legible, scalable, and useful CSS.
+The "Resource Way" of writing legible, scalable, and useful CSS.

 ## Table of Contents